 To create a paddle sprite, draw it or get it by clicking the Choose a sprite icon.

-2. Choose line sprite and change the size and color with the help of costume drawing features.
+- Choose a line sprite and change the size and color with the help of costume drawing features.

 7. Control the paddle sprite with the mouse pointer